Towards Stability of Parameter-Free Optimization: Conclusion

 \section{Conclusion}

-In this work, we introduced a new mechanism for achieving parameter-free in adaptive gradient training methods by proposing the golden step size.
-This step size aims to preserve the tuning-free convergence and approximate the optimal step size in expectation w.r.t. various optimization problems.
+In this work, we introduced a new mechanism for making adaptive-gradient training methods parameter-free by proposing the golden step size.
+This step size aims to preserve tuning-free convergence and approximate the optimal step size in expectation across various optimization problems.
 The resulting optimizer, \textsc{AdamG}, demonstrates improved reliability and solution quality compared to previous methods, closely matching the performance of manually tuned Adam and facilitating deployment readiness.

-\textbf{Limitation} 1).
-Despite the practical success, understanding the theoretical guarantees of the proposed approach is crucial.
-We discuss that while the proof framework for the convergence of AdaGrad-Norm in~\cite{wang2023convergence} served as inspiration for our approach, it relies on the collective behavior of AdaGrad-Norm step size throughout the entire training trajectory.
-The diverging step size for AdaGrad-Norm is not directly connected to the one derived from the progressive updating formula, \cite{wang2023convergence, faw2023beyond, li2023convergence}, paving the way for future research.
-2).
-While this work verifies that the proposed optimizer has a wide adaptability range through a broad spectrum of optimization tasks, it fails on some tail tasks possibly due to its expectation mechanism.
-Further investigations of embedding extra (approximated) problem properties such as the optimality gap may mitigate the issue but also lead to further work.
+\textbf{Limitation.} Despite its practical success, understanding the theoretical guarantees of the proposed approach is crucial.
+We note that although the proof framework for the convergence of AdaGrad-Norm in~\cite{wang2023convergence} served as inspiration for our approach, it relies on the collective behavior of AdaGrad-Norm's step sizes throughout the entire training trajectory.
+The divergent step size derived from the progressive update formula is not yet directly connected to the AdaGrad-Norm convergence analyses in prior work~\citep{wang2023convergence, faw2023beyond, li2023convergence}; establishing this connection remains future work.